premAI-io/state-of-open-source-ai/models.md

 - Impressive Quality: Vicuna-13B achieved over 90% quality compared to ChatGPT and Google Bard, surpassing other models like LLaMA and Stanford Alpaca in more than 90% of cases.
 - For training:
   - Training loss was adjusted to account for multi-turn conversations and compute the fine-tuning loss solely on the chatbot's output.
-  - Expanded max context length from 512 in Alpaca to 2048, [gradient checkpointing](https://arxiv.org/abs/1604.06174) and [flash attention](https://arxiv.org/abs/2205.14135) utilisation helping handle memory pressure.
+  - Expanded max context length from 512 in Alpaca to 2048, gradient checkpointing {cite}`chen2016training` and flash attention {cite}`dao2022flashattention` utilisation helping handle memory pressure.
   - Used [SkyPilot](https://github.com/skypilot-org/skypilot) [managed spot](https://skypilot.readthedocs.io/en/latest/examples/spot-jobs.html) to reduce the cost for training the 7B model from \$500 to around \$140 and the 13B model from around \$1k to \$300.
 - Cost-Efficiency: The cost of training was around \$300, making it a cost-effective choice for research purposes.
 - Enhanced Dataset: Vicuna is fine-tuned using 70K user-shared ChatGPT conversations from [ShareGPT](https://sharegpt.com), enabling it to provide detailed and well-structured answers, with performance on par with ChatGPT.